0xalpharush/0xalpharush.github.io/about.md

 permalink: /now/
 ---

-I work on the blockchain security team at Trail of Bits.
+I am a security engineer at [Asymmetric Research](https://www.asymmetric.re/).

 Recently, I've been focused on stateful fuzzing and learning about databases.